jmacd/oteps/text/trace/0170-sampling-probability.md

 unset.
 Thus, the 0 value shall mean unknown adjusted count.

-The OTEP 168 proposal for _propagating_ head sampling probability uses 6 bits of information, with 62 ordinary values, one zero value, and a single unused value.
+The OTEP 168 proposal for _propagating_ head sampling probability uses 6 bits of information, with 62 ordinary values, one zero value, and an Unknown value.

 Here, we propose a biased encoding for head sampling probability equal to 1 plus the `P` value as proposed in OTEP 168.
 The proposed span